Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

 \subsection{Simplifications}

 After \FR, some of the constraints become redundant in the facially reduced program~\cref{sdp_facial}.
 We show here that the same constraints are also redundant in the facially and symmetry reduced program~\cref{sdp_sys_facial}.
-Proofs of the following \Cref{lemma:simplisy} and \Cref{redundant} are clear.
+Proof of \Cref{lemma:simplisy} is clear.

 \begin{lemma} For any subset $\mathcal{I} \subseteq [m] : = \{1,\ldots,m\}$, we define the spectrahedron